publicdocs/uscode/assets/md/titles/usc24/us/usc/t24/ch10/schI/m__us_usc_t24_s422.md

         (3)

-         A person providing services accepted under subsection (a) of this section may not—
+         A person providing services accepted under subsection (a) may not—

             (A) serve in a policymaking position of the Retirement Home; or